rjmacready/docker-opendylan/README.md

 * `rjmacready/opendylan-2013.2`: An image for the 2013.2 Dylan compiler (last stable release)
 * `rjmacready/opendylan-2013.2-onbuild`: An image for building projects using the 2013.2 Dylan compiler
 * `rjmacready/opendylan-latest`: An image for building the compiler from Github
-* `rjmacready/opendylan-latest-onbuild`: An image for building projects using Dylan compiler from Github
+* `rjmacready/opendylan-latest-onbuild`: An image for building projects using the Dylan compiler from Github

 ## How to use this image